 Academic Honesty

 Academic misconduct includes plagiarism and cheating in all forms.
+Plagiarism consists in offering work as your own for a grade without acknowledging its source.
+Self-plagiarism, or offering your own work submitted for grading in another course, is also prohibited.
+I interpret these policies to prohibit text generated by AI systems such as ChatGPT, even if you have made minor changes to wording.

 Any student discovered to have committed academic misconduct will see that reflected in their final grade and may be referred to the Office of Student Conduct for disciplinary action.
 To avoid any implication of misconduct, always cite any work that you borrow from others as soon as you use it.
 For more information and definitions of cheating and plagiarism, please see:

 “Appendix II: Academic Misconduct” in the Berkeley Campus Code of Student Conduct: https://conduct.berkeley.edu/wp-content/uploads/2021/04/Code_of_Conduct-March_2021.pdf#page=26